-WHBF-TV has been serving the Quad Cities community for more than 63 years.
-The station has a rich and colorful history.
-It all began on Saturday July 1st, 1950 when WHBF-TV began transmitting from a 482 ft. tower in downtown Rock Island, the tallest structure in the Quad Cities at that time.
+WHBF-TV has been serving the Quad Cities community for more than 70 years and has a rich and colorful history.
+It all began on Saturday July 1st, 1950 when WHBF-TV began transmitting from a 482-foot tower in downtown Rock Island, which was the tallest structure in the Quad Cities at that time.

-From its humble beginnings in the early 50's, the news department has seen film replaced by videotape, and the teletype replaced by computers.
+From its humble beginnings in the early 1950’s, WHBF was also a regional pioneer in local news coverage.
+Slowly film was replaced by videotape, and the teletype replaced by computers.
 In 1978, CBS4 became the first area station to have a “live truck”, that allowed us to report live via microwave from outside our studios.
-And in 2011, CBS4 was the first station in the market to use portable, wireless technology in a back pack to broadcast "in-the-field" where traditional live trucks can't go.
+In 1981, the WHBF newsroom pioneered the co-anchor concept, adding Wendy Ellis as the first female news anchor in the Quad Cities market.
+And in 2011, the WHBF-TV newsroom was the first in the market to use portable, wireless technology – housed in a “backpack” – that allowed reporters to go live in the field using cellular towers.

 KLJB Station History

 KLJB first signed-on July 28, 1985.
 It was the Quad Cities’ first Independent station and broadcast an analog signal on channel 18.
 Because it became the first UHF station in the market, KLJB made a practice of giving away free UHF antennas to the public to encourage viewership.